 - How will you stay focused on achieving that goal on a daily basis?

 I’ve found that expenses are generally easy to control.
 It’s the revenue that we trip over.
 We’re overly optimistic about how much business we’ll bring in, and we’re not paying close enough attention to that.
 In short, we spend too much time managing expenses, and not enough time managing revenues.

 Look at it this way.
 Ask yourself how much you want to gross this year.
 Divide that number by the number of clients you want to take on.
 Then divide the result by 12.
 That’s your monthly revenue target.
 Now divide that by 30.
 That’s your daily target.
 Put that number somewhere prominent.
 Make sure it’s one of the first things you look at every day.
 Keep it up, so that all day long you keep coming back to that number.
 How much money came in today?
 Have you hit your target yet?
 I don’t care what you invoiced, I only care what you’ve actually received.
 That’s your measure.
 That’s cash flow, not revenue.
 See the difference?

 Having that goal right in front of you all day will help you focus.
 It puts things into perspective.
 If you are on the clock, then anything you are doing at the moment should be furthering that goal.
 If it isn’t, time to re-direct your focus onto your goal.
 It’s that simple.
 I’ve seen this process get people from $10K per month to $25K per month, just from this along.

-This month (May 2017) I want to look at another important dynamic.
+But here’s another important dynamic.
 You want to make sure that your customers stay with you for a very long time.
-Your customers can be your most powerful sales force, when they are recommending you to their friends and colleagues.
+Your customers can be your most powerful sales force when they are recommending you to their friends and colleagues.

-What can you do to improve your clients lives so profoundly, they couldn’t imagine working with anyone else?
+What can you do to improve your clients lives so profoundly that they couldn’t imagine working with anyone else?